-Methods/Tasks (for 2022-2023 FY)
+Methods/Tasks (for 2023-2024 FY)

-- 2023 RTP development and utilize staff and consultant time to begin update process.
-July 2022 - June 2023 - 2.
+- 2023 RTP development and utilize staff and consultant time to continue RTP update process.
+July 2023 November 2023 - 2.
 Community Engagement Through outreach, public meetings, web surveys, and internal process ensure that transportation planning projects address the needs and issues of all constituents, whether urban, rural, traditional vehicles, human powered, electric vehicles or other.
 Ensure planning projects consider and address the needs of traditionally underrepresented populations such as the elderly, disabled, low-income, and minority (i.e., Black, Latino, and Indigenous and Native American persons, Asian Americans and Pacific Islanders and other persons of color; members of religious minorities; lesbian, gay, bisexual, transgender, and queer (LGBTQ+) persons) communities/groups and Tribal Governments.
-(July 2022 December 2022, ICLTC staff, consultant) - 3.
-Work with consultant on developing the 2023 RTP.
-(July 2022 June 2023, ICLTC staff, consultant) - 4.
+(July 2023 October 2023, ICLTC staff, consultant) - Work with consultant on developing the 2023 RTP.
+(July 2023 November 2023, ICLTC staff, consultant) - 4.
 Confer with City of Bishop and County planning staff in the development of their respective Housing Elements.
-(As needed, ICLTC staff, consultant) - Incorporate the 2022 RTIP.
-(July 2022 December 2022, ICLTC staff, consultant) - Identification of future needs and opportunities for RTP implementation, i.e., airport circulation enhancements with the anticipation/implementation of year-round commercial air service.
-(July 2022 - June 2023, ICLTC staff, consultant)
+(As needed, ICLTC staff, consultant) - Incorporate the 2024 RTIP.
+(July 2023 November 2023, ICLTC staff, consultant) - 6.
+Identification of future needs and opportunities for RTP implementation, i.e., airport circulation enhancements with the implementation of year-round commercial air service.
+(July 2023 November 2023, ICLTC staff, consultant)

 - 7. Reports on meetings held by regional planning committees and stakeholders; identify topics that can enhance or improve the RTP.
-(July 2022 December 2022, ICLTC staff, consultant) - 8.
-Coordinate with transit operator to evaluate current information on the state of transit assets (July 2022 June 2023, ICLTC staff, consultant)
+(July 2023 November 2023, ICLTC staff, consultant) - 8.
+Coordinate with transit operator to evaluate current information on the state of transit assets (July 2023 June 2024, ICLTC staff, consultant)

-Rural Planning Assistance: \$ 65,000
+Rural Planning Assistance: \$45,000